 Producer Prices Change in Japan averaged 1.37 percent from 1961 until 2021, reaching an all time high of 33.80 percent in February of 1974 and a record low of -8.60 percent in August of 2009.
 This page provides - Japan Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Producer Prices Change in Japan is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Japan to stand at 1.20 in 12 months time.
+Producer Prices Change in Japan is expected to be 5.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Japan Producer Prices Change is projected to trend around 1.50 percent in 2022 and 1.80 percent in 2023, according to our econometric models.